justelise01/bash_course/README.md

 _behold, otters:_
 ![alt text](ottertime.jpg  "otter time!!!")

-this repository is purely trying to figure out how repositories work
+this repository is purely for trying to figure out how repositories work